-A refund is the amount of money that the College will credit to a student account and/or to a financial aid program account when the student leaves school before completing a period of enrollment.
+A refund is the amount of money that the college will credit to a student account and/or to a financial aid program account when the student leaves school before completing a period of enrollment.
 No refund of tuition is made to a student who simply drops a course.
-Refunds may or may not result in a student account credit that would lead to an eventual disbursement to a student.
-Students who withdraw from the College are subject to adjustments in their financial aid.
-Students are cautioned that withdrawal from the College may result in a larger balance due from the student and that such a balance will be due and payable at the time of withdrawal.
+Refunds may or may not result in a student account credit that would lead to an eventual disbursement of cash to a student.
+Students who withdraw from the college are subject to adjustments in their financial aid.
+Students are cautioned that withdrawal from the college may result in a larger balance due from the student and that such balance will be due and payable at the time of withdrawal.

-Once a student has withdrawn from the College, refunds will be computed and credited by the College Business Office within thirty days of notification of withdrawal.
+Once a student has withdrawn from the college, refunds will be computed and credited by the College Business Office within thirty days of notification of withdrawal.
 No separate refund request is necessary.
 All refunds will be by check and mailed to the address on record.
-No refund will be made for amounts less than $5.
+No refund will be made for amounts less than $5.00.

-Student loans, scholarships and grants will first be reviewed and attributed to the appropriate academic session.
-For example, the Federal Family Educational Loan Program loans (Stafford, PLUS, etc) are considered to be made in proportionate amounts corresponding to the number of academic sessions covered by the loan (typically two semesters).
+Student loans, scholarships, and grants will first be reviewed and attributed to the appropriate academic session.
+For example, the Federal Direct Program loans (Stafford, PLUS, etc.) are considered to be made in proportionate amounts corresponding to the number of academic sessions covered by the loan (typically two semesters).
 Any portion of such loans attributable to a session that the student did not attend must be returned to the appropriate program account.
 The student’s account will be adjusted accordingly.

 Return of Title IV (Federal) Financial Aid

 When a student withdraws during a semester, the amount of federal financial aid earned by the student is determined on a pro-rata basis.
-Once a student has completed 60 percent of the semester, he/she is considered to have earned all of his/her federal financial aid.
-If the student has completed less than 60 percent of the semester, he/she is considered to have earned an equal percentage of the aid originally scheduled to be received.
+Once a student has completed 60% of the semester, he/she is considered to have earned all of his/her federal financial aid.
+If the student has completed less than 60% of the semester, he/she is considered to have earned an equal percentage of the aid originally scheduled to be received.
 (Federal Work Study funds are excluded from the return of Title IV funds requirements.)

 If a student has received excess funds, the College must return a portion of the excess equal to the lesser of:

-(A) the student’s institutional charges multiplied by the unearned percentage of funds,
+- the student's institutional charges multiplied by the unearned percentage of funds, or

 If the aid to be returned is in the form of a loan that has been released to the student (or parent) borrower, the student (or parent) can repay the loan in accordance with the terms of the promissory note over a period of time.